one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab02_LoadBalancer.md

 Repeat the same steps for LBVM2 and change the line to state `<title>LBVM2</title>`

-## Task 5 -  Create resources for the load balancer
+## Exercise 5 -  Create resources for the load balancer

 In this section, you configure load balancer settings for a back-end address pool and a health probe.
 You also specify load balancer and NAT rules.